otnayrus/template_service/README.md

     - app: contains the main app component, routes should follow the directory structure inside this folder
     - components: contains reusable components
     - fetch: contains the fetch function for making requests to the server

+Code is runnable on local using node version `20.0`.
+If you have any issues running the project, kindly try to use similar environment.